sumikara/yaksuderma-shopify-ai-theme/.ai/brand-brief.md

 YaksuDerma is primarily a **B2C-style e-commerce store** focused on retail product sales.

-Wholesale and B2B inquiries are allowed and should be supported as a secondary path, but they are not the primary store experience.
+Wholesale, clinic, and business inquiries are allowed as a secondary path, but the main website experience should feel retail-friendly and easy to use.

 Primary model:

-- Retail-first
+- Retail-first e-commerce
-- Consumer-friendly shopping experience
+- Consumer-friendly browsing
-- Clear product discovery
+- Clear collection discovery
 - Trust-first product presentation
-- Warm and helpful customer relationship
+- Warm and helpful customer support
+- Accessible pricing compared with expensive competitors

 Secondary model:

 - Wholesale inquiries
-- Clinic / business inquiries
+- Clinic or business inquiries
 - Professional buyer contact path
+- Optional “Wholesale Inquiry” CTA where appropriate

 The site should not feel like a cold B2B distributor portal.
-It should feel like a trusted, professional, accessible e-commerce store with premium Korean product positioning.
+It should feel like a trusted, professional, accessible e-commerce store that also welcomes professional inquiries.

 ## 4. Target Markets